laude-noctis/sky-rail/README.md

 # sky-rail

 ## Description
-This application uses Inquirer to take you through a questionaire for getting parameters for a logo.
+This application uses Inquirer to take you through a questionaire for getting preferred styling for a logo.
 It will then takes your answers and will apply them to the code to create the desired logo.

 ## Usage/Tests
 To invoke the application, run `node index.js` in the command line